 The first Paragraph after the greetings section is the introduction.
 This section sets the tone of the letter.
-You can either use it to tell the receiver about your purpose of writing the letter or talk about a past memory to build a storyline.
+You can either use it to tell the receiver about your purpose for writing the letter or talk about a past memory to build a storyline.

 I am excited to tell you…..

 Hey, I was missing you since we last met…